 GeneCards Summary for ITPR1 Gene

-ITPR1 (Inositol 1,4,5-Trisphosphate Receptor, Type 1) is a Protein Coding gene.
-Diseases associated with ITPR1 include spinocerebellar ataxia 15 and spinocerebellar ataxia 29, congenital nonprogressive.
-Among its related pathways are Immune System and DAG and IP3 signaling.
+ITPR1 (Inositol 1,4,5-Trisphosphate Receptor Type 1) is a Protein Coding gene.
+Diseases associated with ITPR1 include spinocerebellar ataxia 29, congenital nonprogressive and spinocerebellar ataxia 15.
+Among its related pathways are Insulin secretion and Alzheimer's disease.
 GO annotations related to this gene include ion channel activity and calcium channel activity.
 An important paralog of this gene is RYR1.

 UniProtKB/Swiss-Prot for ITPR1 Gene

 Intracellular channel that mediates calcium release from the endoplasmic reticulum following stimulation by inositol 1,4,5-trisphosphate.
 Involved in the regulation of epithelial secretion of electrolytes and fluid through the interaction with AHCYL1 (By similarity).
 Plays a role in ER stress-induced apoptosis.
 Cytoplasmic calcium released from the ER triggers apoptosis by the activation of CaM kinase II, eventually leading to the activation of downstream apoptosis pathways (By similarity).

 Inositol 1,4,5-trisphosphate (IP3) receptors are a form of ligand-gated ion channels that are activated by cytosolic Ca2+ and IP3.
 They are localized to intracellular membranes, such as the endoplasmic reticulum, and mediate the mobilization of intracellular Ca2+ stores.